Strong anharmonicity dictates ultralow thermal conductivities of type-I clathrates: Introduction

 where $V$ is the cell volume, $\lambda$ is an index over phonon modes in the system, $C_\lambda(\bm{k})$ is the heat capacity of mode $\lambda$, and $v^i_\lambda(\bm{k})$ is the phonon group velocity of mode $\lambda$ in Cartesian direction $i$.
-The mode lifetimes $\tau_\lambda(\bm{k})$ are commonly obtained by treating three-phonon processes to second order in perturbation theory (PT).
+The mode lifetimes, $\tau_\lambda(\bm{k})$, are commonly obtained by treating three-phonon processes to second order in perturbation theory (PT).
 Given the strong anharmonicity required to suppress the lifetimes of acoustic phonons in materials with low thermal conductivities, it is natural to question the quantitative accuracy of this approach.
 In particular, at temperatures above the Debye temperature, the heat capacity is constant, and PT predicts that the lifetimes decrease as $\tau \propto T^{-1}$, such that $\kappa \propto T^{-1}$.
 Experimentally observed deviations from this temperature dependence are indicative of stronger anharmonicity~\cite{sales_structural_2001, may_characterization_2009}, and their theoretical explanation requires more advanced methods.
-Approaches relying on equilibrium and nonequilibrium molecular dynamics (MD) simulations~\cite{dong_theoretical_2001, schelling_comparison_2002, tretiakov_thermal_2004, carbogno_ab_2017} include nonperturbative effects of strong anharmonic interactions, but the computational expense associated with such direct simulation, especially when considering finite-size effects, makes them intractable for systems with complex unit cells.
-Furthermore, obtaining systematic or mechanistic insight from such large-scale atomistic simulations can be challenging relative to approaches, such as the BTE-SMA, which calculate phonon-mode resolved thermal conductivities.

-Recently, we introduced vibrational dynamical mean-field theory (VDMFT) as an affordable but nonperturbative computational method for simulating anharmonic lattice dynamics~\cite{shih_anharmonic_2022}, and we used it to calculate the phonon spectral function of the type-I clathrates Ba$_8$Ga$_{16}$Ge$_{30}$ (BaGG) and Sr$_8$Ga$_{16}$Ge$_{30}$ (SrGG)~\cite{jasrasaria2024}.
-Here, we extend the VDMFT methodology to enable the calculation of conductivities (neglecting vertex corrections)~\cite{caldarelli_many-body_2022}, which we then use to calculate the temperature-dependent conductivities of the same clathrate systems studied in our previous work.
-We also briefly evaluate the evidence for a phonon Kondo effect~\cite{ikeda_kondo-like_2019}, which our method is uniquely suited to study, given the success of DMFT and its associated impurity problem in explaining Kondo physics in electronic systems.
+For example, four-phonon scattering and temperature-dependent phonon renormalization can be accounted for using higher-order PT~\cite{Feng_PhysRevB_2017, Ravichandran_PhysRevB_2018, Xia_PhysRevX_2020} or self-consistent phonon theory~\cite{Hellman_PhysRevB2014, tadano_quartic_2018, Xia_PhysRevX_2020}.
+Additionally, recent approaches based on Wigner transport and Green-Kubo linear response theory~\cite{simoncelli_unified_2019, simoncelli2022wigner, isaeva_modeling_2019} are able to describe effects, such as interband transport (further discussed in Sec.~II.C), that are neglected in the BTE-SMA.
+These methods have been shown to successfully capture deviations from the $T^{-1}$ behavior in various materials with low thermal conductivities.